heiswayi/heiswayi.nrird.com/_posts/2016/2016-12-21-serial-port-reader-using-powershell-script.md

 I have made a complete PowerShell script to read data from a serial port and export the data into a log file.
 Sometimes, when I work with Arduino project, I just use this script to quickly connect to the Arduino board and check the data output.

-This script is also available on my [Gist](https://git.io/vpfrC) in case you want to contribute or help to improve this script.
+Also available on my [Gist](https://git.io/vpfrC) in case you want to contribute or help to improve this script.

 ```powershell
 <#